-An Australian maritime strategy: resourcing the Royal Australian Navy
+An Australian maritime strategy: Resourcing the Royal Australian Navy

 Australia is a maritime nation.
 The sheer scale of our sovereign maritime territory and responsibilities, our dependence on maritime trade for our prosperity and the increasing value of activity in the maritime environment must all be recognised in our maritime strategy.
 In a highly interconnected world, we face fundamental vulnerabilities from the realities of our geostrategic situation.
 In this report, the author argues that the Royal Australian Navy (RAN) lacks the resources to adequately protect Australia’s vast maritime interests.
 This concern isn’t unique to our time: maritime strategists have long lamented that, despite being uniquely an island, a continent and a nation, Australia struggles to understand the central importance of a maritime strategy to our defence and security.
 The underappreciation of Australia’s dependence on the maritime domain and that domain’s significance for the nation’s prosperity and security has consistently produced a RAN that’s overlooked and under-resourced.